ptrebert/project-diploid-assembly/tutorial.md

 ```

 ## Pipeline sample configuration

-#### Sample and read set specification
-Configuring sample data for the pipeline can be logically split into two parts, i.e., (i) specifying the sample
+Configuring sample data for the pipeline can be logically split into three parts: (i) specifying the sample
-and what output to produce for it, and (ii) specifying where the input data are supposed to come from (the sources
-for the long reads and the Strand-seq data).
+and the types of associated input read sets; (ii) specifying which read sets to use for which step of the pipeline;
+(iii) specifying the data source for each read set (e.g., local or FTP).

-Note that, internally, Snakemake merges all configuration files that are supplied via `--configfiles`, so the
+Note that, internally, Snakemake merges all configuration files that are supplied via `--configfiles`.
+The three
+sections mentioned above are described separately, but can be put into the same configuration file if it seems
-following can all be put in a single YAML file (to be correct, also all of the above configuration except for the
+reasonable to do so.
+(Note: to be correct, also all of the above configuration except for the
-Snakemake profile could be copied into the same file.
+Snakemake profile could be placed in the same file.
 This of course interferes with reusing some parts of
 the configuration for other pipeline runs).

+#### (i) Sample and read set specification

+This section describes which read sets are associated with the same sample (there are a few places in the pipeline
+where it is checked that only read sets from the same individual are processed together).

-A minimal sample configuration YAML is structured as follows (using an HGSVC sample as example here):
+A minimal sample configuration is structured as follows (using an HGSVC sample as example here):

 ```yaml
 sample_description_HG02011: